Minecraft at RAMM

 Project contributors and acknowledgements

-RAMM worked with Adam Clarke and Victoria Bennet from The Common People, James Delaney from Blockworks and Johann Kruger from Dragnoz.
+Minecraft at RAMM worked with Adam Clarke and Victoria Bennet from The Common People, James Delaney from Blockworks and Johann Kruger from Dragnoz.
 Sofia Romualdo’s University of Exeter PhD research into the Gameful Museum started the project with the Hedgeland map.
 The Exeter: A Place in Time project connects objects and interpretation with creativity through Minecraft.